Available with Standard or Advanced license.

 See Replication and related data to learn more about how this setting works when replicating data.

-- Optionally, you can use Replica Geometry Features to define the replica geometry:
+- Optionally, specify a feature layer in the Replica Geometry Features field to define the replica geometry:

 - The replica geometry features can be a feature layer with points, lines, or polygons.